Anjin (Shōgun): Plot

 Blackthorne is released from his cell and taken to face Kashigi Yabushige, Lord of Izu, a powerful vassal of Toranaga's clan and Omi's vicious uncle.
-He realizes that Japan and Portugal have formed a secret trade route, with the Catholic Church's Jesuit order being the political and religious rivals of the Protestant Blackthorne.
-Yabushige's translator, a local Jesuit priest, immediately condemns Blackthorne as a pirate and suggests his execution; however, Blackthorne indirectly saves himself by taking the priest's cross and stomping it into the ground, amusing Yabushige.
-Another sailor is chosen in his place and is boiled to death (he fatally bangs his head on the pot to end his suffering).
+Blackthorne claims he is a peaceful, shipwrecked merchant, and asks to be allowed to return to his ship with his crew.
+He realizes that the ruling Toyotomi clan and the Portuguese Empire have formed a secret trade route, with the Catholic Church's Jesuit order being the political and religious rivals of the Protestant Blackthorne.
+Yabushige's translator, a local Jesuit priest, immediately condemns Blackthorne as a pirate and suggests his execution; however, Blackthorne indirectly saves himself by taking the priest's cross and stomping it into the ground, amusing Yabushige, who chooses another sailor to be executed in his place by being boiled alive in a pot of water, with the sailor banging his head on the pot to end his suffering.
+However, Yabushige main reasons for sparing Blackthorne's life is to have strategic leverage when negotiating with rival clans due to the potential of opening up new trading routes with other European nations, as well his knowledge on how to operate the dozens of naval cannons and hundreds of muskets seized from the Erasmus.

-Toranaga's general, Toda "Iron Fist" Hiromatsu (who is also Fuji's grandfather), arrives in Ajiro and forces Yabushige to turn over ownership of both the Erasmus and Blackthorne to him; the latter is placed under the supervision of Spanish navigator Vasco Rodrigues.
+Toranaga's top general, Toda "Iron Fist" Hiromatsu (who is also Fuji's grandfather), arrives in Ajiro and forces Yabushige to turn over ownership of both the Erasmus and Blackthorne to him; the latter is placed under the supervision of Spanish navigator Vasco Rodrigues.
 As they return to Osaka, the ship is hit by a severe storm, forcing Blackthorne to assume command as he reorganizes the crew.
 However, Rodrigues is swept by the tides and washes ashore near a cliff.
-Blackthorne manipulates Yabushige into helping him rescue Rodrigues.
-Yabushige's rope breaks and he falls into the water; unable to swim, he draws his sword to commit seppuku.
-However, he and Rodrigues are saved when a group of samurai bring them a new rope.
-Blackthorne is then taken to Osaka Castle.
-Coming face to face with Toranaga and Mariko, Blackthorne bows before them.
+Blackthorne manipulates Yabushige into helping him rescue Rodrigues, and Yabushige's rope breaks, causing him to fall into the water; unable to swim, he draws his sword to commit seppuku.
+However, he and Rodrigues are saved when a group of samurai bring them more ropes.
+The group continue their journey by ship, and Rodrigues reveals to Blackthorne that he found his secret orders onboard the Erasmus and knows his real mission is to actively disrupt the secret Catholic-Portuguese trade monopoly in Asia while plundering and attacking Spanish / Portuguese territories.
+Blackthorne is then taken to Osaka Castle, coming face to face with Toranaga and Mariko, where he respectfully bows before them.